hibernating-rhinos/RavenFS/Docs/markdown/synchronization/how-it-works.markdown

 	* add an apropriate synchronization work to a pending synchronization queue
 3. Perform as many synchronizations as you can to the destination (RavenFS limits the number of the simultaneous synchronizations to the same destination, see `Raven-Synchronization-Limit` config).

-{INFO According to the synchronization type different kind of data will be sent to the destination server. /}
+{INFO According to the determined synchronization type, different data will be sent to the destination server. /}

 {INFO Every finishing synchronization work always checks if there is any pending work that it could run. /}

 ##File lock and timeout

 A destination server during synchronization process denies to perform on the syncing file any operation.
-If you try to modify a file while the file is synchronized, you will get `PreconditionFailed - 412 HttpStatus` response.
-Internally the server creates a configuration `SyncingLock-[filename]`, and as long as it exists, the file is not available to use.
-In order to avoid potential deadlocks (e.g. when server restart in the middle of synchronization), there is `Raven-Synchronization-Timeout` configuration.
-If a synchronization lasts longer that the specified timeout, the file lock configuration is removed by any attempt to access the file.
+Any attempt to modify a file will result `PreconditionFailed (412)` response.
+The file locking mechanism creates a configuration `SyncingLock-[filename]` at the very beggining of the synchronization and as long as it exists, the file is not accessible.
+It is removed at the end of the file synchronization process.

+In order to avoid potential deadlocks (e.g. when server restarts in the middle of the synchronization) there is also a timeout mechanism.
+You can control its value that by specifying in `Raven-Synchronization-Lock-Timeout` configuration.
+If the timeout in locking the file is exceeded, any attempt to access the file will automatically unlock it.
+By default the synchronization has the timeout of 10 minutes.

+{INFO Checking whether a file is already locked and a lock operation are made in a single transaction.
+There is no option that two servers will synchronize the file with the same name to the same destination server.
+The first one will lock the file what will prevent the second one to perform any action. /}

 ##Synchronization aborting

-In contrast to a destination server, a source server does not lock file during synchronization.
-You are able to normally work with it.
-However if you modify a file in the middle of synchronization, it will abort an active synchronization and will try with a new version.
+In contrast to a destination server, a source server does not lock a file during the synchronization.
+You are able to work with it, because it is just read and sent to a destination.
+However if you modify the file in the middle of synchronization, it will abort the active synchronization and will try with a new version.

-##What about failures and restarts?
+##Handling failures and restarts

+RavenFS has been designated to work with large files.
+By nature performing some synchronizations can take quite long time.
+Especially in the case when a new file has been uploaded and then the server has to transfer the entire file to other nodes.
+This makes that possible synchronization failures might be caused by network problems or restarts of destination servers.
+Also the destination server can go down for a long period of time.

+RavenFS ensures that every file change will be reflected on the desination even though any failure has occured or the remote server has been not available.
+In order to make sure that no update was missed it uses the following mechanism:

+###Tracking last ETag
+Every successful synchronization on the destination side stores an ETag number of already synchronized file.
+If the source determines what files require the synchronization it ask the destination about last ETag seen from that server.
+ETags used in RavenFS are sequential, so we just need to synchronize files with greater ETag that last seen.

+###Confirmations
+Every synchronization must be confirmed.
+After a synchronization cycle the source stores what files was synchronized.
+In next cycle it asks the destionation about status of the already acomplished synchronizations.
+If the synchronization failed the file is synchronized again.

+###Periodic running
+The synchronization task runs every 10 minutes.